geoffodonnell/powershell-algorand-module/README.md

 None.

 # Disclaimer
 Nothing in the repo constitutes professional and/or financial advice.
-Use this modeule at your own risk.
+Use this module at your own risk.